District Court of Saline County - Haskell Department

 city limits patrolled by Arkansas State Police.
 This Court

 exercises jurisdiction over traffic violations, misdemeanor criminal

 cases, and violations of the city ordinance.
+All citations &

 The mission of the District Court of Saline